How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 *.env

 We are done with all that we had to do with the database setup.
-Let us move to the next phase to create serverless
+Let us move to the next phase to create serverless functions and APIs to access data from the FaunaDB database.

 This is how the faunadb dashboard may look like based on your usage,